 Aloft Kuala Lumpur Sentral

 We stayed at this hotel a couple of nights and enjoyed it a lot.
 It has a beautiful rooftop pool with an excellent view over the city.
 It is convenient located right by KL central train station.

 Click here to see the latest price

-We used Lonely Planet`s Malaysia guide book on our trip.
-It was very good!
-You can buy that and some other great Malaysia books from Amazon:
+We used the Lonely Planet`s Malaysia travel guide on our trip.
+You can get that and other great books by clicking on the pictures below:

 PIN IT FOR LATER!